-The following United States Environmental Protection Agency regulations on National Emission Standards for Hazardous Air Pollutants, revised and published as of October 15, 2012, not including any later amendments, are adopted by the Commission and incorporated by reference into this Reservation Air Code for tribal-permitted sources only.
+The following United States Environmental Protection Agency regulations on National Emission Standards for Hazardous Air Pollutants, published as of November 9, 2022, not including any later amendments, are adopted by the Commission and incorporated by reference into this Reservation Air Code.
 All new and existing sources of air pollution shall comply with the standards, criteria, and requirements set forth in the incorporated regulations.
 For the purpose of this Part, the word "Administrator" as used in the incorporated regulations means both the Administrator of the Environmental Protection Agency or his authorized representative and the Tribe.